plum-umd/adapton.ocaml/oopsla15_artifact_docs/GettingStarted.md

   3. Hit enter or wait a few seconds to advance from the boot screen
   4. Enter the user/password: guest/guest

-4. Compile our source files
-  * This has been done already
-  * To recreate everything, use the script: `adapton-make.sh`

-5. Run our test script
+4. Run our test script
   >[guest@ic ~]$ ./recreate-results.sh

-  * Our original paper data is in `adapton.ocaml/oopals15_data_log/`

   * Take a look at the generated tables